rob-johnson-1978/boomer-sse/README.md

 HATEOS and SSE for .NET (Boomers only)

 ## What is boomer-sse?
-boomer-sse is a .NET library, and a JavaScript library which encourages you to use HATEOS and
+boomer-sse is a .NET library (with a companion JavaScript library) which encourages you to use HATEOS and
 Server-Sent Events (SSE) in a loosely-coupled and reactive way.